How Autonomous Trucks Impact The Future of Logistics

 Major Pros and Cons of ATs

 For some businesses and truck logistics, it would be cheaper to have experienced drivers who are conversant with routes.
 Paying for the process development from scratch and hiring safety-drivers who can monitor the machine learning process of autonomous AI trucks is costly.
 However, artificial intelligence is a technology that is constantly learning and adapting, and the industry is working towards the future of AI and machine learning.
-Let’s go through the list of other pros and cons of autonomous trucks!
+Let’s go through the list of other pros and cons of artificial intelligence truck driving!

 1. Saving lives — as per recent road traffic crash reports, almost 1.25 million people die on average in road traffic accidents.
 Additionally, 20-50 million are disabled for life.
 Most of them are because of human error.
 Many such lives can be saved by autonomous vehicles, including trucks, without a driver behind the wheel.